 - High-concentration vinegar can cause burns

-Get the Energen Carolina LLC weed killer for gravel on Amazon or at Walmart.
+Get the Energen Carolina LLC weed killer for gravel at Amazon.

 In addition to being easy on the environment, this herbicide is also one of the safest for pets and people.
 That’s because its active ingredient consists of salt water.
 This safe formula makes it ideal for use in high-traffic areas, such as gravel driveways or footpaths.